jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 290px; right: 260px;">Injection</h1>

 !SLIDE
-.notes Let us also consider a remote code execution vulnerability.
-This is pretty much the worst type of vulnerability in an application, as the attacker can run arbitrary code.|The good news is that Rodauth is secure against this type of attack on stored password hashes.
+.notes What about a remote code execution vulnerability?
+This is the worst type of vulnerability in an application, as the attacker can run arbitrary code.|The good news is that Rodauth is secure against this type of attack on stored password hashes.
 Unless the attacker can get access to either the ph account or a database superuser account, they cannot get access to the password hashes.

 <h1 style="font-size: 100px; position: absolute; top: 260px; left: 450px;">Remote Code</h1>
 <h1 class="white" style="font-size: 200px; position: absolute; top: 310px; left: 160px;">Execution</h1>

 !SLIDE
-.notes However, if an attack can remotely execute code, while they may not be able to get access to stored password hashes, they can fairly easily compromise any account that logs in while they have control of the system.
+.notes However, if an attacker can remotely execute code, while they may not be able to get access to stored password hashes, they can fairly easily compromise any account that logs in while they have control of the system.
 They do not need the stored password hash in this case, as a user logging in provides the plain text of their password.

 <h1 style="font-size: 100px; position: absolute; top: 160px; left: 260px;">Plain Text</h1>
 <h1 class="white" style="font-size: 150px; position: absolute; top: 210px; left: 160px;">Password</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 200px;">Access</h1>

 !SLIDE
-.notes If an attacker that can exploit a remote code execution vulnerability in your application, they may be able to escalate their privileges to get access to a database superuser account, database files, or database backups.
+.notes If an attacker can exploit a remote code execution vulnerability in your application, they may be able to escalate their privileges to get access to a database superuser account, database files, or database backups.
 To mitigate against that risk you need to isolate your database from your application, which is a bit out of scope for this talk.

 <h1 style="font-size: 100px; position: absolute; top: 160px; left: 260px;">Privilege</h1>
 <h1 class="white" style="font-size: 150px; position: absolute; top: 240px; left: 210px;">Escalation</h1>